jbostoen/iTop-custom-extensions/readme.md

 Everything under the **extensions** folder is considered stable.

 # Compatibility
-I (jbostoen) currently maintain a few **unofficial** extensions (tweaks, extra features) for iTop 2.4.1 Extensions most likely work with any 2.4.x-version.
+I (jbostoen) currently maintain a few **unofficial** extensions (tweaks, extra features) for iTop 2.5.0 Extensions most likely work with any 2.4.x-version.
 It's unknown if extensions work on older versions of iTop.

 The repository originally started with support for iTop 2.3.x-versions, but that branch has been deleted now.
-We encourage people to migrate to a more recent version.
+I encourage people to migrate to a more recent version.

-iTop 2.4.x-branch (no longer maintained, most of my work should still be compatible if you replace the datamodel XML version "1.5" to "1.4" in the .xml files): https://github.com/jbostoen/iTop-custom-extensions/tree/itop-2.4
+iTop 2.4.x-branch (no longer maintained, most of my work in this master branch should still be compatible if you replace the datamodel XML version "1.5" to "1.4" in the .xml files): https://github.com/jbostoen/iTop-custom-extensions/tree/itop-2.4